keepsake journal

 • Schedule reminders for the commitments people made so the support plan stays active.

-• Keep a running list of future prompt ideas inside Keepsake.
+• Keep a running list of future question ideas inside Keepsake.
 Pull from categories such as "first jobs," "quiet achievements," and "moments of surprise."

 Mother's Day becomes far more memorable when the celebration captures her stories, not just her schedule.
 Use this weekend blueprint as a starting point, adapt it to her personality, and keep refining it each year.
 The heartfelt attention you invest now becomes a multi-generational record of her wisdom, humor, and care.